lalalilo/training/kubernetes/README.md

 ### Create an EKS cluster

+You can do it in a region that we don't use for Lalilo such as Stockholm.

 In [AWS' console](https://eu-west-3.console.aws.amazon.com/eks/home), deploy a new EKS cluster.
 Make sure you can connect to the cluster with your cli by running:

 `aws eks update-kubeconfig --name <your-cluster-name>`